rockhero1234/Exclave/README.md

 Please report issues [here](https://github.com/dyhkwong/Exclave/issues).
 Because the core used in Exclave is heavily modified, do not report issues to upstream.
 If you think your issue contains sensitive information, encrypt with [this GPG public key](https://github.com/dyhkwong.gpg) before posting.

+## Localization

+Is Exclave not in your language, or the translation is incorrect or incomplete?
+Get involved in the translations on [Weblate](https://hosted.weblate.org/projects/exclave/).

 ## License

 ```